Frequently Asked Questions

 The shed roof load bearing capacity is 24 lbs/ sq ft.
 This will support most popular roofing materials and about a foot of semi-compressed snow.
 If you worry about snow, a gabled roof is a safer option, and you may occasionally use a broom stick to help the snow fall off - just give it a few gentle taps from the inside.

-The answer is complex.
-As is, our sheds come with single pane glass in windows and doors.
-So wall insulation will not be as efficient as it could be.
-However, we do advice to insulate roof and floor to keep the shed from overheating or over-cooling in winter.
+The answer is yes, and no. The walls of the shed cannot be insulated using a traditional post&beam framing method with a drywall finish as this type of construction prevents the wall boards from moving vertically when the wood expands or contracts, and causes gaps and splits to open up.
+That said, you can and most people do insulate the roof and floor to keep the shed from overheating or over-cooling in winter.
 It can be done by installing a sub-floor and stuffing the space between the floor joists with insulation material of choice.
-For the roof, form a 2x2 grid on top of the roof boards and fill with insulation material, then cover with any other wood boards or plywood and install the roofing.
+For the roof, form a 2x2 grid on top of the roof boards provided and fill it with insulation material, then cover with any other wood boards or plywood and install the roofing.
+Here is more information on shed insulation.

-Solid Build garden sheds perform well as a tiny house or home office shed in the temperatures as low as 40s with a simple space heater but may not be the best choice for a year-round residence in the colder climates.
-We have customers who use them all year round in the Northwest.
-However, in the areas experiencing deep winters it's best for a 3-season use.
+Solid Build garden sheds perform well as a tiny house or home office shed in temperatures as low as 40s with a simple space heater but may not be the best choice for a year-round residence in colder climates.
+We have customers who use them year-round in the Pacific Northwest, The Southeast and alike, however, in the areas experiencing deep winters, it's best for 3-season use.

 These sheds are made out of solid 2″ tongue and groove Northern Spruce sourced from the sustainably managed forests in Northern Europe and Scandinavia.
 The lumber is link dried to 12% humidity and precision-cut to produce the beautiful sheds and cabins.
 Thick boards and reinforced roof structure allow these sheds to withstand harsh weather conditions.
 We do not use any harmful chemicals or glue for processing our lumber and meet all requirements for children and adult safe materials for the state of California and further.